 Two, CBD could help modulate the immune system, which is found to be dysregulated in those with autism.
 Those with autism also see shifts in their gut microbiota and are prone to irritable bowel syndrome (IBS).
 Again, cannabis could help treat these symptoms.

 Four, phytocannabinoids like tetrahydrocannabinol (THC) and cannabidiol (CBD) may help improve mood and reduce anxiety.
-So there are several ways cannabis may help with autism, and more research is needed to see how and in what way, precisely.
+So there are several ways cannabis may help with autism, and more research is needed to precisely determine how and in what way.

 - THC may help increase anandamide production.

-- One study found that CBD-enriched cannabis improved quality of life measures in those with autism, including social interaction, decreased behavioral problems, and increased expressive language.
+- One study found that CBD-enriched cannabis improved the quality of life for those with autism, including social interaction, decreased behavioral problems, and increased expressive language.

 - A combination of CBD, THC, cannabidiolic acid (CBDA), and tetrahydrocannabinolic acid (THCA) may be helpful.

 - THC:CBD 1:20